Anonymized client outcomes

 Automation:

-Classify by client/matter rules + metadata, file to the right location, tag for retrieval.
+Classify by business rules + metadata, file to the right location, tag for retrieval.

 Result: